Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Applications

-Notices the complexity of the QR decomposition and the SVD are $\C O(k^2 n)$ and $\C O(k^3)$ respectively, much smaller than the $\C O(n^3)$ complexity of a direct eigen-decomposition.
-The Cross Approximation takes about 12 seconds and the successive eigen-decomposition about 47 seconds on a 3.5GHz processor.
-I.e. the low rank approximation reduces the prohibitive time cost to less than one minute.
+Notices that the complexity of the QR decomposition and of the SVD are $\C O(k^2 n)$ and $\C O(k^3)$ respectively, much smaller than the $\C O(n^3)$ complexity of a direct eigen-decomposition.
+On a 3.5GHz processor, the cross approximation takes about 12 seconds and the successive eigen-decomposition about 47 seconds, while a direct eigen-decomposition takes about 38 hours.
+This means that the low rank approximation brings a speed-up of more than 2000 times.

 With the obtained eigenpairs we implement the KLE in equation~(\ref{KLE}) with $k' = k$ which generates a random field $\C R$ parameterized by 600 Gaussian variables.
 Imposing the perturbation $\C R$ to the direction normal to the wing surface we obtain randomly deformed wing geometries of which Figure~\ref{fig:deform} displays three examples.